|A philosophical exploration of sexual intolerance by T. Rivas.|

 interfere in the private life of another person without a very good reason.
 In

 the sexual realm, such a reason is always absent unless there are sexual

 practices involved that are harmful to others.
 However, in practice, sexual freedom is not only limited by intolerance, but also by forms of coercion, exploitation and violence.
-Unfortunately, such excesses are often used by the intolerant to stigmatize generally innocent, bona fide phenomena (such as consensual erotica or voluntary and non-violent pedophile relationships).
+Unfortunately, such excesses are often used by the intolerant to stigmatize generally innocent, bona fide phenomena (such as consensual erotica and, assuming that these exist, voluntary, non-violent and non-manipulative pedophile relationships with sufficiently informed minors).
 This does not take away the fact that the excesses mentioned should not be denied or played down.

 Instead, we should realize that sexual freedom implies both sexual tolerance and the struggle against sexual coercion, violence and exploitation.
 There is no conflict whatsoever between these two, as they are both expressions of unconditional respect for everyoneís sexual an relational freedom.